wjallen/2019NETnet/docs/intro_to_linux_07.md

 ## Miscellaneous Commands

 Some say the only command you ever need to memorize is `man`.
 This command brings up the manual page for any other command.
-For exampe, try issuing:
+For example, try issuing:

 ```
 $ man ls